minoobeyzavi/Future-Projects/README.md

 2- Practice human intellignce.

 Intelligence is conscious and subconscious sensory of the superconscious, infinite intelligence, God.
-"The gift of mental power comes from God, divine being and if we concentrate our minds on that truth we become in tune with this great power." - Nikola Tesla.
+"The gift of mental power comes from God, divine being and if we concentrate our minds on that truth we become in tune with this great power." - Nikola Tesla

-Machine Learning is very similar in nature to a handy calculator.
+Machine Learning is similar in nature to a calculator.
 Real intelligence has to do with receiving geniusly curated information from beyond this world.
 It's about receving visions.
 Intelligence is not a material quality; it is a spiritual property.
 It is an ability.
 You can say artifical apple but not artifical name, artificial love, artificial truth or artificial swimming; The ability to process information is learning; Intelligence is the ability to identify reality in its infinite state and to know what to focus on to continue on the right path.
 Asking the right questions is a matter of intuition; It comes from the heart.
 Knowing the answer is also a matter of intuition; It comes from God.

 How to make well intentioned AI-like machines?
 Well, how do you make well-intentioned government?
 Quailty of governmentn has to do with integrity and relationships.